-Another example of good copywriting would be clear,important messaging on a food product, that instantly communicates to a person allergic to nuts that they shouldn’t eat the product.
+Another example of good copywriting would be clear, important messaging on a food product that instantly communicates to a person allergic to nuts that they shouldn’t eat it.

 Content is informative and useful for someone who is looking for the answer to a specific question.

 Below is an example of content I have written for my cycle niche site.
 It answers the question of which are, in my opinion, the best aerobars this year.

 The 5 Best Aero Bars for Road and Triathlon Bikes 2021

 This kind of work is much lower paid than copywriting, but as an established copywriter, know that it’s okay to charge copywriting rates when writing content.
 It’s a quite regular practice for content writers to be paid by the word, so it can work out as quite low pay for how much research you do, then writing and optimizing the content for SEO.

 Copywriters start by helping the client or creative director identify the goals of the project.
 Working together, they outline who the project will connect with, how it will be delivered, and what action they want people to take.